kesmarag/grmot/README.md

 ## Overview
 This function `approx_elliptical_crack` approximates an elliptical rupture on a fault by considering a set of rectangular sub-faults.
 The rupture nucleates at an internal point of an elliptical crack and propagates in a self-similar manner.
 The instantaneous elliptical rupture front moves toward the crack barrier at a constant velocity.

-This kinematic model was initially introduced by Burridge and Willis and is further refined by approximating the rupture with rectangular sub-faults.
+This elliptical kinematic rupture model was first introduced by Burridge and Willis.
+Here, we approximate the rupture using rectangular sub-faults.

+The nucleation point is denoted by the white dot.

 ## Function Signature
 ```python